m3sserschmitt/libcryptography/README.md

 Last command will create the file `./build/libcryptography.so.*` which can be linked in other C/C++ projects.

-You can check if everything works fine using command:

-`make test`

-This will compile a test programm called `tests` located into `tests` directory.
-A couple of tests will be performed and if everything it's ok, you'll see at the end something like this: `TESTS RESULT: SUCCESS!`.

-Also you can checkout `./tests/tests.cc` file for some examples on basic encryption & decryption with AES or RSA, RSA signing & verification with RSA and base64 encoding & decoding.
+Also you can checkout `./tests/main.cc` file for some examples on basic encryption & decryption with AES or RSA, RSA signing & verification with RSA and base64 encoding & decoding.

 After you checked out encryption / decryption, you may want to install the library on your system.
 By default, headers will be located into `/usr/local/include/libcryptography` and library will be located into `/usr/local/lib` directory.
 Type: